EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where salt = 0x (the empty byte string) in the asymmetric case and salt = PSK in the symmetric case.
 The keys and IVs used in EDHOC are derived from PRK using HKDF-Expand {{RFC5869}}

 ~~~~~~~~~~~~~~~~~~~~~~~
-   output parameter = HKDF-Expand( PRK, info, L )
+   OKM = HKDF-Expand( PRK, info, L )
 ~~~~~~~~~~~~~~~~~~~~~~~

-where L is the length of output material in bytes and info is the CBOR encoding of a COSE_KDF_Context
+where L is the length of output keying material (OKM) in bytes and info is the CBOR encoding of a COSE_KDF_Context

 ~~~~~~~~~~~~~~~~~~~~~~~
 info = [